 We have consumed substantial amounts of capital since our inception.
-From our inception to December 31, 2010, we had an accumulated deficit of \$267.5 million.
-Our cash and cash equivalents were approximately \$28.3 million at December 31, 2010.
+From our inception to June 30, 2012, we had an accumulated deficit of approximately \$291.4 million.
+Our cash and cash equivalents were approximately \$7.3 million at June 30, 2012.

 Our business will continue to require us to incur substantial research and development expenses and we do not expect to be able to fund these expenses solely from upfront cash or milestones from collaborations or strategic alliances.
 As such we may be required to raise capital from one or more sources in the near term to continue our operations at or close to the levels currently conducted.
-We believe that without raising additional capital soon from accessible sources of financings, we will not otherwise have adequate funding to complete the development of MN-221 including pivotal clinical trials or the commercialization of any products we successfully develop.
-We have assumed that all of our restricted cash will be used to pay our convertible notes that mature on June 18, 2011, although one or more holders may elect to convert some or all of the convertible notes to common stock at a conversion rate of \$6.80 per share prior to the maturity date.
-There is no guarantee that adequate funds will be available when needed from additional debt or equity financing, arrangements with partners, or from other sources, or on terms attractive to us.
+We believe that without raising additional capital from accessible sources of financings, we will not otherwise have adequate funding to complete the development of MN-221 including pivotal clinical trials or the commercialization of any products we successfully develop.
+There is no guarantee that adequate funds will be available when needed from debt or equity financing, arrangements with partners, or from other sources, or on terms attractive to us.
 The inability to obtain sufficient additional funds when needed to fund our operations would require us to significantly delay, scale back, or eliminate some or all of our clinical or regulatory activities, further reduce general and administrative expenses and have a substantial negative effect on our results of operations and financial condition.